 Join a small, dedicated team and help us build our new administration program and help improve our Web site and current applications.
 There is also opportunity for assisting in improving our data acquistion processes.
 Our systems are built on industry standard technologies like Linux, PostgreSQL, Apache, Lighttpd, Python, Redis, Memcached, and anything that might help with the task at hand.

 Responsibilities of this position include Web application development, Linux system administration as needed, and assist others in the team with technical support as needed.

-Bonus points for having a strong working knowledge of jQuery, HTML5 Canvas, and other front-end technologies.
+Bonus points for having a strong working knowledge of AngularJS, HTML5 Canvas, and other front-end technologies.

 Please include code samples or links to repositories along with your resume.